Ever thought about becoming a beekeeper? Then the Beekeeping 101 Course is right for you!

 How was this course developed?

-DLD worked closely with Founder of Save the Bees Australia, Simon Mulvany, to design and develop the Beekeeping 101 Course.
+We worked closely with Founder of Save the Bees Australia, Simon Mulvany, to design and develop the Beekeeping 101 Course.

 The course includes video demonstrations of beekeeping tasks, including how to inspect your hive, harvest honeycomb and extract honey.